bd/twidor/README.md

 # Using Twidor

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC.png" width="30%" align="right"> The following sections discuss various menu options and user interface features of Twidor.
-As discussed in the section, [Training Methodology](#training-methodology), the keyboard layout and highlighting work best as temporariy aids to help users initially learn the leyboard layout.
-Studies show that, as soon as is practical, typing speed may progress faster without these aids.
+As discussed in the section, [Training Methodology](#training-methodology), the keyboard layout and highlighting may work best as temporariy aids to help users initially learn the leyboard layout.
+Studies suggest that, as soon as is practical, typing speed may progress faster without these aids.

 ### Highlighting Chords